-However, if one or more DP are available, those DP send a unicast Hello with a well-known "discovery proxy" type d:DiscoveryProxy in response to any multicast Probe or Resolve.
+However, if one or more DP that provide multicast suppression are available, those DP send a unicast Hello that contains information about an endpoint that implements a well-known "discovery proxy" type d:DiscoveryProxy in managed mode in response to any multicast Probe or Resolve.
 As depicted in Figure 4, Clients listen for this signal that one or more DP are available, and for subsequent searches switch to a managed mode and instead of multicast, send Probe and Resolve messages unicast to one or more DP they trust whilst ignoring multicast Hello and Bye from Target Services.